storypioneers/kirby-wysiwyg/README.md

 This additional panel field for [Kirby 2](http://getkirby.com) allows you to use a medium.com like WYSIWYG editor in the Panel.

 **Version**: 1.0.0

 **Uses**: [@daviferreira/medium-editor](https://github.com/daviferreira/medium-editor)

 **Authors**: [@storypioneers/kirby](https://github.com/orgs/storypioneers/teams/kirby)

 **License**: [GNU GPL v3.0](http://opensource.org/licenses/GPL-3.0)

 ![screenshot](https://raw.github.com/storypioneers/kirby-wysiwyg/master/screenshot.png)

 ## Installation

-If not already exists, add a `fields` folder to your `site/panel` folder and copy or link the entire `wysiwyg` field folder there.
-Your structure should look like this:
+If not already existing, add a new `fields` folder to your `site` directory.
+Then copy or link the entire `wysiwyg` folder there.
+Afterwards, your directory structure should look like this:

 ```
 site/